aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 In this exercise, you will complete the following tasks:

-- Task 1: On-board Azure Sentinel
+- Task 1: On-board Microsoft Sentinel
 - Task 2: Connect Azure Activity to Sentinel
 - Task 3: Create a rule that uses the Azure Activity data connector.
 - Task 4: Create a playbook